How to Detect Click Fraud The Definitive Guide to Protecting Your Ad Spend

 Beyond Financial Loss: The Devastating Impact

 The consequences of fraud extend far beyond the immediate loss of a few dollars per click.
-When your campaigns are under attack without proper PPC fraud protection, you suffer from a cascading series of business failures:
+When your campaigns are under attack without proper fraud protection, you suffer from a cascading series of business failures:

 Skewed Data Analytics: If 20% of your traffic is fake, your conversion rates, cost-per-acquisition (CPA), and customer lifetime value (CLV) metrics are all incorrect.
 You might shut down a profitable keyword because it looks "expensive," when in reality, it was just being targeted by bots.